platformsh/platformsh-docs/src/tutorials/dropbox.md

   locations:
     # rest of config...
 ```
-The first command will run the Dropbox daemon in the background, the second will run the PHP process in the foreground (you must never ever run a command in `start` in the background or it will enter an infinite loop.
-You should notice we add `HOME=/app/dropbox-dir` before running the Dropbox daemon.
+The first command will run the Dropbox daemon in the background, the second will run the PHP process in the foreground (you must never ever run a command in `start` in the background or it will enter an infinite loop).

+> **notice** You should notice we add `HOME=/app/dropbox-dir` before running the Dropbox daemon.
 This is because by default Dropbox wants to use `~/.dropbox` for its meta-data directory and mounts in Platform.sh may not be hidden.

 Commit this to your project and push it to Platform.sh.
 This will download a fresh copy of the Dropbox daemon and run the startup command every time you deploy from now on.